ngugisimon/alx-system_engineering-devops/0x02-shell_redirections/README.md

 ls -la >ls_cwd_content -- script that writes into the file ls_cwd_content the result of the command ls -la

 tail -n 1 iacta >> iacta -- script that duplicates the last line of the file iacta`

+find . -type f -name "*.js" -delete -- script that deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders